Build Your Quarterly Business Plan in 8 Steps

 8. Enlist a colleague to hold you accountable and go to work on attaining your goals.

-Sounds pretty easy doesn’t it?
-It is, if you follow the technique and you are disciplined enough to see it through.
-A really good idea is to hire a professional business coach to help you with the path to success.
+Sounds pretty easy.
+It is if you follow the technique and are disciplined enough to see it through.
+An excellent idea is to hire a professional business coach to help you with the path to success.
 Oh, by the way, I know a really good coach.

-You may also want to check out my free e-book, The 10 Critical Responsibilities of a Business Owner.
+You can also check out my free e-book, The 10 Critical Responsibilities of a Business Owner.

 Coach Dave